 Mathematics helps children to make sense of the world around them through developing their ability to calculate, to reason and to solve problems.
 It enables children to understand and appreciate relationships and pattern in both number and space in their everyday lives.
 Through their growing knowledge and understanding, children learn to appreciate the contribution made by many cultures to the development and application of mathematics.

-Click on the links below to find out about progression within maths from the Early Years to Year 6.
+Click on the links below to find out about progression within maths.

 Times Table Rockstars and Numbots